Increase your chances of getting in with these winning college application tips and techniques.

 10. Get Awesome Letters of Recommendation

-Many colleges require one or more letters of recommendation from a teacher, coach, administrator or other adult who knows you well.
+Many colleges require one or more letters of recommendation from a teacher, coach, administrator or other adults who know you well.
 Ask for a recommendation well in advance to ensure that you meet your deadline.